kNoAPP/Ults/README.md

 This plugin is built for Spigot 1.14.4 and is designed to include small tools to better the multiplayer survival experience.

-Card Branch - Revamped system with "cards" you can equip.
-Definitely check it out.